bahadorr/ROSS/README.md

 In this project, it has been written a Node that with the help of this simulator (turtlesim) the turtle moves on the path and draws Iran maps on the screen based on the path.

-It has been uploaded the simulation result.
+It has been uploaded the simulation result as Iran map.wmv